 Take a look at the four essential questions at the top page of this document on Kindergarten- Counting and Cardinality.
 Continue to review this document and examine the essential questions for Kindergarten, Geometry, Measurement, Number Sense Base Ten, and Algebraic Thinking, The essential questions are found under each heading in the document.

 Here is another example of the curriculum mapping and 4th grade mathematics.
 It is aligned to the CCSS for mathematics and includes enduring understandings, essential questions, and learning targets.

-- Rule of thumb: One or two essential questions will generally be sufficient in a single lesson plan.
+- One or two essential questions will generally be sufficient in a single lesson plan.

 Pulling it all together

 You will begin developing your lesson plan by completing the top sections of the lesson plan template.

 - Common Core State Standards or Early Learning Standards (ECE)

 You have collaborated with your supervising practitioner (SP), completed a case study student profile which will include *learning targets for a “case study student” with a disability or learning challenge, and discussed the needs of the other students who will be included in your lesson.
 Based on this information you will develop a measurable learning objective for your lesson.

 *In EDU 606 701, the content area focus will be either mathematics or English Language Arts.

 Next, you will identify Common Core State Standards (CCSS) or Early Learning Standards (ECE) that align with the developmental level of your students.
 You may need to add a modified measurable learning objective(s) to meet the needs of mixed ability students.
 This is a standards based education curriculum approach to enable students with disabilities access to the general education classroom (curricula).